The Service

 The bugs . . .

 Suddenly, a million invisible insects crawl all over my body.
-I shudder art each minuscule step.
+I shudder at each minuscule step.
 "It's all in my head," I say to myself.
 "Dig.
 Dig.
 Dig.
 It’s a temporary gig."
 The sensation goes away, and I continue the tempo.
-I have to keep it together.
-It’s only my first day.
-I have to keep digging.
-Don’t think.
-Dig.

 They're swarming up inside my sleeves, burrowing underneath my skin, tearing at my muscles, eating my flesh, sucking the blood directly out of my veins.
 My nerves feel like they are being tugged, plucked like guitar strings all the way up my spine.
-They’re marching in my hair, inside my ears and nostrils, towards eyeballs, and…they’re everywhere!
-My throat closes up, and I can’t scream for help.
-The insects are suffocating me, riding my saliva down my esophagus and into my stomach.
-I gag, fall to my knees, and begin heaving.
+They’re marching in my hair, inside my ears and nostrils, towards my eyeballs.
+The insects ride my saliva down my esophagus and into my stomach.
+I gag, fall to my knees, and heave.
+I can’t scream.
+I can’t see.
+I can’t breathe.

 I feel another shock.
-Slowly, painfully, and then almost thankfully, I feel nothing at all.
+Slowly, painfully, and then, thankfully, I feel nothing at all.

 Stardate : 663162